ntharani/drinksDB/README.md

 ## Notes
 - This project was built for python 2.7.x.
 It currently has some bugs with Python3 (Social Login)
+- It uses the BulmaCSS framework and has a responsive view as well.
+See below.

 ## Installation